Wall Street Week Ahead: Lower rates could boost housing stocks, but risks remain | MarketScreener

 Last month, PulteGroup Inc forecast full-year home sales and gross margins below analyst expectations and cited rising land costs, while in June Lennar Corp forecast current-quarter earnings below Wall Street estimates and noted uncertainty triggered by the U.S.-China trade war.

 Multiples for some of the homebuilder stocks have jumped this year, but many remain below long-term averages.
-The S&P 500 homebuilding index <.SPLRCHOME>, which includes PulteGroup, D.R.
+The S&P 500 homebuilding index, which includes PulteGroup, D.R.
 Horton and Lennar, is trading at about 9.5 times forward earnings, up from about 7 at the start of the year but well below a long-term average of 14.6, based on Refinitiv's data.

 (GRAPHIC: S&P 500 homebuilders rebounding but still relatively cheap - https://fingfx.thomsonreuters.com/gfx/mkt/12/4868/4825/Pasted%20Image.jpg)